s7techlab/cckit/gateway/README.md

 Next step is to standardize following aspects of blockchain application development using [gRPC Interface Definition Language (IDL)](https://developers.google.com/protocol-buffers/docs/proto3?hl=ru#services):

-* Chaincode interface definition
+* chaincode interface definition
-* Chaincode SDK and API's creation with code generation
+* chaincode SDK and API's creation with code generation
-* Chaincode documentation building with code generation
+* chaincode documentation building with code generation

 Proposed methodology leverages power of `gRPC` services and messages definitions.
 A chaincode app developer may express the interface to their application in a high level interface definition language, and CCKit `cc-gateway` generator will